 231.1 Individual counseling sessions are designed to support direct communication and dialogue between the staff and consumer.
-Sessions will focus on psychosocial issues related to substance use and goals outlined in the consumer's individualized treatment plan.
+Sessions will focus on psychosocial issues related to substance use and goals outlined in the consumer's problem list.
+If a consumer has not had a physical examination within the 12-month prior to the consumer's admission to treatment date, a referral that the consumer has a physical examination should be present on the progress note.